-VEHICLE RETROFIT TECHNOLOGY RETROFIT COMPANIES APPLICABLE MODELS Bus Diesel Euro VI repower Millbrook Special Vehicles Wide range of Euro III, IV and V single and double deck buses Bus Diesel Euro VI repower Cummins Ltd Wide range of Euro III, IV and V single and double deck buses
+Vehicle Retrofit Technology Retrofit Companies Applicable Models Bus Diesel Euro VI repower Millbrook Special Vehicles Wide range of Euro III, IV and V single and double deck buses Bus Diesel Euro VI repower Cummins Ltd Wide range of Euro III, IV and V single and double deck buses

 Depending on bus age and condition, the repower can range in scope from an engine and exhaust replacement to a full removal of the original powertrain.
 A full vehicle inspection will take place prior to installation to identify any parts that can be reused to reduce cost, though most elements will be new.
 A repower of a bus will take typically 2 weeks from engine removal to be ready for on-road service.
 The Euro VI repower will extend the usable life of a bus by 7 to 8 years, as well as improved engine performance with higher low-end and peak torque and extended oil service intervals.
 System fitters will need to demonstrate that their installations meet the required standards of the engine manufacturer, typically through a prototype system.
 Millbrook Special Vehicles have repowered a 2009 ADL E400 Euro V with a Cummins ISB 6.7 Euro VI Phase C diesel engine (Figure 10), including a new transmission, which has been through rigorous durability and structural integrity testing on tracks to the same standard as a new vehicle.

-Figure 12: An aDL E400 undergoing testing following Repower with a Cummins Euro VI Phase C 6.7 litre engine by Millbrook Special Vehicles
+Figure 12: An ADL E400 undergoing testing following Repower with a Cummins Euro VI Phase C 6.7 litre engine by Millbrook Special Vehicles

 Prior to achieving CVRAS certification, the repower technology supplier must prove that the fitter can meet their standards for installation and will be capable of providing full in-service support for vehicles within the agreed warranty period.
-Cummins and Millbrook Special Vehicles are offering a two-year, unlimited mileage warranty on the engine and supporting systems.
-Inservice conformity checks on the engine family are required to ensure Euro VI Phase C emission levels are maintained for regulated emissions throughout the system lifetime.
+Cummins and Millbrook Special Vehicles are offering a two-year, unlimited mileage warranty on the engine and supporting systems (Extended Warranty Coverage options up to 5 years are also available).
+In- service conformity checks on the engine family are required to ensure Euro VI Phase C emission levels are maintained for regulated emissions throughout the system lifetime.